8 Classical Dances of India: A Rich Cultural Heritage

 • Temple Tradition: Originally performed by maharis as part of temple worship, particularly in Jagannath temples in Odisha.

-• Remodeling as Theatre Art: In the mid-20th century, Odissi was reshaped into a performance art form, using ancient sculptures, paintings, and literary references from Odisha’s cultural heritage.
+• Remodelling as Theatre Art: In the mid-20th century, Odissi was reshaped into a performance art form, using ancient sculptures, paintings, and literary references from Odisha’s cultural heritage.

 Spiritual Foundation